janEntikan/tmx2bam/README.md

 ```
 python convert.py path/to/tmx/file.tmx path/to/bam/file.bam
 ```
-load the bam with panda3d like you would normally. find() important tiles by their tags and make them move about and all that.
+load the bam with panda3d like you would normally. find() important tiles by their properties/tags and make them move about and all that.
 Orthographic camera recommended!

 Currently supports:
 * TMX file with CSV data (default)